-The following information is intended for applicants who have already been invited to an interview, to help them prepare.
-Please note, it may change from year to year.
+The following information is intended for applicants who have already been invited to an audition and interview, to help them prepare.
+Please note it may change from year to year.

-We invite all applicants who show potential to an interview.
+We invite all applicants who show potential to an audition and interview.
+We offer a range of options both on campus and regionally in Bristol, Birmingham, Manchester and London.
 Interviews are two-way: they give you the opportunity to show your creative skills and interview us; and they help us to assess further your potential to succeed in your chosen subject.
-If you are based outside the UK/EU, and are unable to come to Falmouth, you'll be interviewed online or by telephone.
+If you are based outside the UK and are unable to come to Falmouth or a regional audition and interview, you can select to be interviewed online or by telephone.

-If, in order to attend an in-person on campus interview, you have any individual requirements due to a long-term health condition, specific learning difficulty or disability, please contact the Accessibility Service as soon as possible:
+If, in order to attend an in-person on campus audition and interview, you have any individual requirements due to a long-term health condition, specific learning difficulty or disability, please contact the Accessibility Service as soon as possible:

-- Tel: 01326 370460 (text/telephone)
+T: 01326 370460 (text/telephone)